You are here

 Where to Find Pumpkin & Other Fall Flavors in Washington, DC

-These spots roll out the red (and orange) carpet to satisfy your pumpkin spice and fall flavor cravings at these restaurants, bakeries and more in the District.
+Satisfy your pumpkin spice and fall flavor cravings at these restaurants, bakeries and more in the District.

-We know by now that fall is pumpkin-spiced-everything season.
-Even before the leaves change colors in the nation’s capital, there are plenty of DC spots that can satiate your sweet tooth while bringing full-on pumpkin power before the leaves even change colors.
+With pumpkin spice rolling out earlier and earlier every year, you can satiate your sweet tooth while bringing full-on pumpkin power before the leaves even change colors.
 But pumpkin’s not the only fall flavor on the block.
-We’ve got a roundup of the best places to find tastes of autumn awesomeness in DC; from the sweet and cinnamon-y to the savory and spicy.
+We’ve got a roundup of the best places to find tastes of autumn amazingness in DC, from the sweet and cinnamon-y to the savory and spicy.
 And don’t worry, we’ve thrown some pumpkin in there, too.

 This doughnut shop is DC through-and-through, founded by locals and home to some of the tastiest flavors in the District.
-Traditionalists can get their pumpkin on with the pumpkin-glazed creations.
+This season, traditionalists can get their pumpkin on with the pumpkin-glazed creations.
 Indulge in other fall flavors like the sweet potato pie, featuring pumpkin dough, sweet potato pie filling, a marshmallow glaze and a pecan topping, or the pumpkin cheesecake.
 And round out your next dozen with the maple butter pecan – a staff favorite featuring a cake doughnut dipped in dark amber maple syrup and butter glaze, then garnished with candied pecans.

 749 8th Street SE, Washington, DC 20003